Therapy for Teens & Adults near Altadena | Cristina Lugo, LCSW

 I serve teens and adults near Altadena

-Hello, I am Cristina Lugo | Therapist for Teens and Adults near Altadena
+Hello, I’m Cristina Lugo, LCSW Therapist for Teens and Adults near Altadena

-FAQ about my counseling services
+FAQ about my services

 • What is the best type of therapy for young adults and teenagers?